HelmyBlub/chatSim/tasks.md

     - visaulize interactions between citizens better
         - like a chat bubble when requesting to sell or buy
 - mushroom pickup behavior
+    - vision radius different for night and day
 - think about: change market jobs only possible with market.
 Before can try to get food from other citizens
+- zoom in to mouse cursor not map middle

 - pathing, citizen can not move over "private property"
 - job "food market"